Drinking too much

 - mental health problems

-Alcohol is the second biggest risk factor for cancer after smoking.
+Alcohol is the second biggest risk for cancer after smoking.
 If you regularly drink above the weekly alcohol limits, you're at greater risk of developing:

 - mouth cancer